thomastaylor312/slides/AdvancedKubernetesInteractions/slides.md

 # Topics

 - Handling multiple API versions
-- Properly using and retrieving the correct statuses of objects
+- Using object statuses
 - 3 way patching
 - Object building (including unstructured types and how to convert them)
 - Validation
-- Discovery client and cache invalidation
+- Discovery client and cache
 - A brief review of the more obtuse/little-known k8s packages

 ???